 Do you work for a Council Grounds Maintenance Team?
 If so, read our Case Study of our Bespoke Manual Handling Training Programme for Essex County Council's Parks & Open Spaces employees on this link.

 After each 3 Hour 'Best Practice' Manual Handling Practical Skills Course (for the Course Outline and Learning Outcomes click on this link) had finished, some of the attendees asked Gareth for some stretching exercises to relieve neck stiffness and pain.
 In the image shown below, Gareth (who qualified in Osteopathy from the nearby European School of Osteopathy in Maidstone, Kent in 2014) is demonstrating a left side bend stretch of the neck targeting the right sided trapezius muscle.
 As Osteopathic Solutions' UK Team are qualified Osteopaths they can enhance the task specific manual handling training with expert rehabilitation advice, aiding employee health and wellbeing.

 Julie Vicary, Estates Bursar

-This page was updated in 2019.
+This page was updated in 2021.
 Osteopathic Solutions still continue to be Julie Vicary's and Sutton Valence School's provider of choice for Bespoke, onsite Manual Handling training.
-Our South East based Manual Handling Expert and Occupational Osteopath Rishi Patel is now our regular trainer for Sutton Valence continuing our high quality provision since 2014.